base-org/web/apps/base-docs/docs/building-with-base/quickstart.md

 By the end of this quickstart, you'll be able to:

-- Set up your develompent environment to deploy on Base
+- Set up your development environment to deploy on Base
 - Deploy your smart contracts to Base
 - Connect your frontend to your smart contracts